Little Dark Age: Artwork and title

 The album's cover artwork features an illustration by Jim Taber.
 It originally appeared in 1988 on the front cover of the first issue of Witness to the Bizarre, a literary horror and supernatural zine edited by Melinda Jaeb.
-The figure featured on the cover has been described as a "a crude rendering of Edvard Munch's The Scream in clown makeup."
+The figure featured on the cover has been described as "a crude rendering of Edvard Munch's The Scream in clown makeup."

 The album's gatefold features one side of a double-sided drawing titled Nénuphars/Paix Christi (Water lilies/Peace Christ) by Swiss artist Aloïse Corbaz.
 Corbaz was institutionalized at Lausanne's Hospital of Cery for schizophrenia in 1918.
 There, in 1920, she began drawing and writing poetry.
 The gatefold artwork includes the Paix Christi side of the drawing.
 However, the album's liner notes incorrectly credit the Nénuphars side of the work.
 The drawings depict two couples romantically embracing each another.
 Flowers, leaves and other decorative motifs crowd the spaces in and around the couples.
 Nénuphars/Paix Christi is part of the American Folk Art Museum's collection in New York City.

 The band has explained that Little Dark Age is both an expression of surprise and dismay to the current political and social climate—particularly the election of Donald Trump as President of the United States—with an occasional reference to their own personal lives.
 Of the election, VanWyngarden stated, "We were like, 'Wow, is it actually possible for the most impossible thing to happen?' [...]
 Apparently, we were more inspired to write pop music after evil took over the world."
 VanWyngarden also explained, "We called it Little Dark Age because that's hopeful.
 It's a little dark age.
 And we ended the album with 'Hand It Over' because it envisions an end to all of this."